CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

   }
 }
 ```
-The `content` of an implicit tile must not have an associated `boundingVolume` property, but the [`3DTILES_metadata`](../3DTILES_metadata#implicit-tile-metadata) extension still allows defining bounding volumes for the content of implicit tiles.
-The possible [Semantics](../../specification/Metadata/Semantics) of the metadata include semantics like [`CONTENT_BOUNDING_BOX`](../../specification/Metadata/Semantics#content_bounding_box) that can be used to associate bounding volumes with the content of implicit tiles, for all tiles that are available in the implicit tree.

-In the extension object of the tile, the following properties about the implicit root tile are included:
+The following properties about the implicit root tile are included in the extension object:

 | Property | Description |
 | ------ | ----------- |